 I can’t tell you how long it will take for you to feel better.
 But, generally, the more you put into therapy, the more you’ll get out of it.

-My fee is $200 for a 50-minute hour.
-I will slide in special situations, according to what you can pay.
+My rates are competitive with what seasoned therapists in Los Angeles and Asheville charge.
+Please contact me for my current rates.
 I don’t take insurance, but I will give you a superbill for you to submit to your insurance company.
 I accept all major credit cards (including American Express), cash, check, Venmo, and PayPal.
 I have a 24-hour cancellation policy, so you will be billed the full amount if you cancel less than 24 hours in advance.

 If possible, I will try to reschedule you to a later time during the week so you don’t have to pay the fee, but I cannot guarantee this.
 Phone conversations or e-mail correspondence under 15 minutes is free; after that, I charge in 15-minute increments.